Dead by Dawn (film festival)

-Dead by Dawn was an independent horror film festival in Edinburgh, Scotland.
-Established in 1993 by Adele Hartley, it was a festival showcasing mostly independent films.
-Dead by Dawn was a former member of the European Fantastic Film Festivals Federation (EFFFF) and occurred once a year, usually in mid-April.
-It was presented as "UK’s longest running genre film festival", although there has been no festival since 2020.
+Dead by Dawn is an independent horror film festival in Edinburgh, Scotland.
+Established in 1993 by Adele Hartley, it showcases independent films, short films and feature films.
+The festival was a former member of the European Fantastic Film Festivals Federation and occurs annually, usually in late-April.

+It was at one stage "UK’s longest running genre film festival", until cancellation due to the COVID-19 pandemic and the closure, and subsequent reopening, of Edinburgh Filmhouse.
+The festival will return in April 2027.